 An attempt to typeset the output from the plot function by the shell command such as will be unsuccessful because a LATEX document requires some additional front matter that is not part of the output from the plot function.
-The latex\document function solves this problem by incorporating the commands mentioned above in the output, among others.
-A typical usages would be f = latex\document plot visualization[...]
+The latex_document function solves this problem by incorporating the commands mentioned above in the output, among others.
+A typical usages would be or similar variations involving the #output directive.
+The result can be typeset on its own but not included into another document.
+This function is useful mainly for testing, because in practice the code for a plot is more likely to be included into another document.

+'''

-\$ latex f.tex
+$ latex f.tex

+'''